blacklightpy/vaultofknowledge/Talmud.md

 ### Resources

+- Mishnah: The portion of the Tanna-ic Era Midrash selected by Yehudah HaNasi (Judah the Prince)
+- Baraitot Sources: Teachings outside the Mishnah written by the Tanna-s
 	- Midrash: The entire collection of teachings
-- Mishnah: The portion of the Tanna-ic Era Midrash selected by Yehudah HaNasi (Judah the Prince)
-- Baraita: Teachings outside the Mishnah written by the Tanna-s
 - Tosefta: Baraita organiszed in accordance with the Mishnah, and is larger than the Mishnah

 ### Mapping of the Mishnah-s to the Daf-s